contanpe/PSCI/Theory Roadmap and Abstract.md

 The pulse of Time (τ) emerges as the confluent derivative of O(t): τ(t)=ddt[Novelty(t)∗eiϕt]
+The pulse manifests as a golden spiral in spacetime:

+    Radial Axis: Governed by eiϕt, encoding exponential growth/decay.

+    Angular Axis: Phase shifts from ϕ, creating Fibonacci angular increments (137.5°, the golden angle).

+    Irreversibility: Arises from the non-commutative algebra of ɸ and e, preventing exact retracing of the spiral.

 ## Constant divided Now into equal, consistent parts.
 Change made Now move and grow.
 These two kept doing the same thing many times.